Brian Cox (actor): Radio

-His radio work include roles in multiple BBC/BBC Radio 4 productions such as the title character in the series McLevy (1999–2016), based on the real-life detective James McLevy, Alec Leamas in The Spy Who Came in from the Cold (2009), John Bernard Books in the dramatisation of The Shootist (2018), and a talking head in the impressions show Dead Ringers: Series 18 (2018).
+Cox's radio work include roles in multiple BBC/BBC Radio 4 productions such as the title character in the series McLevy (1999–ongoing), based on the real-life detective James McLevy, Alec Leamas in The Spy Who Came in from the Cold (2009), John Bernard Books in the dramatisation of The Shootist (2018), and a talking head in the impressions show Dead Ringers: Series 18 (2018).
 He also narrated in the epic full-cast drama The Stuarts (2019) and in Alexander: The Story of a Legendary Leader (2020).

 Books

 Cox narrated the abridged audiobook version of John Aubrey's Brief Lives (1995), Joseph Conrad's novellas Youth and Heart of Darkness (1996), and Sir Walter Scott's Ivanhoe (2001).
 He read the unabridged audiobook version of Bram Stoker's Dracula (1997), Ruth Rendell's To Fear a Painted Devil (2014), William McIlvanney's The Dark Remains book series, and his own autobiography Putting the Rabbit in the Hat (2021).
 He also voiced in Murder Most Foul (Vol. 1), a collection of classic crime short fiction, and in its sequel Murder Most Foul (Vol. 2) both in 2003.

 He has collaborated with HarperCollins on an audiobook of Tolkien's epic poem The Legend of Sigurd and Gudrún (2010), and on the abridged audiobook version of Gerald Seymour's 2011 works including The Fighting Man, The Heart of Danger, The Journeyman Tailor, The Glory Boys, Red Fox, Killing Ground, Condition Black, and Field of Blood.
 In 2012, he read Penguin Classics' audiobook version of H.G.
 Wells' The Time Machine, and in 2014, The Human Table by Marvin Cohen in WordTheatre's Pushcart Prize: Best of the Small Presses (Vol. 2).
 He narrated The Gospel of John (2014), the first ever word for word film adaptation of all four gospels, and in religious audiobooks for The New Testament such as RSV-CE's Truth & Life Dramatized Audio Bible (2020) and The Word of God Audio Bible (2021).